roboception/rc_visard_ros/rc_visard_driver/README.md

   - 'off'       Switches gev access completely off.
 The node only streams pose information if switched on.

 - `enable_tf`: If true then the node subscribes to the rc_visard's dynamics-pose stream and publishes them on tf.
 Default: false

 - `enable_visualization_markers`: If true, additional visualization markers are published that visualize the rc_visard's dynamics state (velocities and accelerations), see `/dynamics_visualization_markers` topic.
 Default: false

 - `autostart_dynamics`: If true, the rc_visard's dynamics module is turned on with this ROS node's start up.
+In this case, it is first tried to start SLAM.
+  If SLAM is not available, stereo INS without SLAM is started.
+Default: false

+- `autostart_dynamics_with_slam`: If true, the rc_visard's dynamics module tries
+  to turn on SLAM with this ROS node's start up.
+  If SLAM is not available (no license) only a warning is printed.
 Default: false

 - `autostop_dynamics`: If true, the rc_visard's dynamics module is turned off when this ROS node shuts down.
 Default: false

 - `autopublish_trajectory`: If true, results of the `get_trajectory` service
   calls are automatically published to `/trajectory` topic.
   Default: false

 #### Dynamic-reconfigure Parameters

   These parameters can be changed during runtime via dynamic reconfigure:

   - `camera_fps`: Frames per second that are published by this nodelet.
     Publishing frames will be slowed down depending on this setting.
 Setting it higher than the real framerate of the specific device has no effect.

   - `camera_exp_auto`: If true, then the exposure time is chosen automatically, up to exp_max as maximum.
 If false, then exp_value is used as exposure time in seconds.

   - `camera_exp_max`: Maximum exposure time in seconds if exp_auto is true.